Suspect in deadly Georgia spa shootings may have frequented businesses

 Still, authorities said they were investigating whether the deaths were hate crimes amid concerns over a wave of attacks on Asian Americans.
 Six of the victims were identified as Asian and seven were women.

-Officials did not say that Robert Aaron Long, 21, ever went to the parlors where the shootings occurred.
-They also said he was planning to go to Florida in a plot to attack "some type of porn industry."
+It was not clear if Robert Aaron Long, 21, ever went to the parlors where the shootings occurred; one official said he had while another indicated he may have only visited businesses like them.
+Authorities also said he was planning to go to Florida in a plot to attack "some type of porn industry."

-"He made indicators that he has some issues, potentially sexual addiction, and may have frequented some of these places in the past," said Sheriff Frank Reynolds, of Cherokee County, where one of the targeted businesses was.
+"He apparently has an issue, what he considers a sex addiction, and sees these locations as something that allows him to go to these places, and it's a temptation for him that he wanted to eliminate," Cherokee County Sheriff's spokesman Capt.
+Jay Baker told reporters.

+When asked by a reporter whether the businesses were a place where somebody could have sexual encounters, Atlanta Mayor Keisha Lance Bottoms did not answer, saying she did not want "to get into victim blaming, victim shaming here."

-He said it was too early to tell if it was racially motivated — "but the indicators right now are it may not be."
-He added: "We believe that he frequented these places in the past and maybe have been lashing out."
+Sheriff Frank Reynolds said it was too early to tell if the attack was racially motivated — "but the indicators right now are it may not be."

 The attack was the sixth mass killing this year in the U.S., and the deadliest since the August 2019 Dayton killing that took the lives of nine people, according to a database compiled by The Associated Press, USA Today and Northeastern University.
 It follows a lull during the pandemic in 2020 that had the smallest number mass killings in more than a decade.
 The database tracks mass killings defined as four or more dead, not including the shooter.